varunkumarkesineni/varunkumarkesineni/README.md

 ## 🚀 About Me

 I am a Computer Science undergraduate at CMR College of Engineering & Technology with a strong interest in Data Analytics and Business Intelligence.
 I enjoy working with data to identify patterns, generate meaningful insights, and present information through clear visualizations and interactive dashboards.
-I am currently building hands-on projects using SQL, Excel, and Power BI while strengthening my understanding of data analysis and visualization techniques.
-My core skills include SQL for data querying and analysis, Microsoft Excel for data cleaning and pivot-based analysis, and Power BI/Tableau for dashboard development and data visualization, along with basic Python for data analysis.
+I am currently building hands on projects using SQL, Excel, and Power BI while strengthening my understanding of data analysis and visualization techniques.
+My core skills include SQL for data querying and analysis, Microsoft Excel for data cleaning and pivot based analysis, and Power BI/Tableau for dashboard development and data visualization, along with basic Python for data analysis.
 I am actively developing a portfolio of real world analytics projects and seeking opportunities to apply data driven decision making in practical environments.

 ---